likhity/cfg-parser/README.md

 4. The FOLLOW sets of the grammar
 5. A "YES" or "NO" telling you whether or not the grammar has a predictive parser.

+Clone this repository if you want to test out the program.

 This C++ program has been compiled into an executable `parser.exe` (Use `parser_w.exe` if on Windows).

 To use the program, you will pass in a number in [1 - 5] as a command line argument to the executable telling the program which task to run.